company's logo

+Supply Chain Finance (SCF) is an innovative financial solution that focuses on optimizing the financial flows within a supply chain ecosystem.
+It offers a unique opportunity to streamline the financial processes associated with procurement, production and payment to suppliers.
 Supply Chain Finance (SCF) platforms offer several benefits to the key players involved, which are typically the buyer, the supplier, and the financial institution or SCF provider:

-1. Buyer Benefits:
+Buyer

 The buyer, also known as the purchaser, is the entity that requires goods or services provided by the supplier.
 In terms of supply chain finance, the buyer often initiates the process by placing an order with the supplier.
 Once the goods or services are delivered, the buyer approves the invoice for payment.
-In some supply chain finance models, the buyer’s creditworthiness is used to secure better financing terms for the supplier.
+In some supply chain finance models, the buyer’s creditworthiness is used to secure better finan financing terms for the supplier.

 The supplier, also known as the seller, provides the goods or services required by the buyer.
 After delivering the goods or services, the supplier issues an invoice to the buyer.
 In supply chain finance, the supplier can choose to receive early payment from the funder (often a financial institution), thus improving their cash flow and working capital.